Norfolk Tides

 The Norfolk Tides are a Minor League Baseball team of the International League and the Triple-A affiliate of the Baltimore Orioles.
 They are located in Norfolk, Virginia, and are named in nautical reference to the city's location on the Chesapeake Bay.
 The team plays their home games at Harbor Park, which opened in 1993.
 The Tides previously played at High Rock Park in 1961 and 1962, Frank D. Lawrence Stadium from 1961 to 1969, and at Met Park from its opening in 1970 until the end of the 1992 season.

 Originally known as the Portsmouth-Norfolk Tides, the team began play in 1961 as members of the Class A South Atlantic League.
 In 1963, they joined the Class A Carolina League and became known as the Tidewater Tides, taking their geographic identifier from the Tidewater region.
 The Tides were replaced by a Triple-A International League team in 1969.
 The Triple-A Tides carried on the history of the Class A team that preceded them.
 The club rebranded as the Norfolk Tides in 1993.
 In conjunction with Major League Baseball's reorganization of Minor League Baseball in 2021, the Tides were placed in the Triple-A East, which was renamed the International League in 2022.

-The team has won six league championships in its history.
+The team has won seven league championships in its history.
 They won the Carolina League championship in 1965 as the Class A affiliate of the Chicago White Sox.
 During their 38-year Triple-A affiliation with the New York Mets from 1969 to 2006, they won the Governors' Cup, the championship of the International League, on five occasions (1972, 1975, 1982, 1983, and 1985) and won the Triple-A World Series in 1983.
+As an affiliate of the Baltimore Orioles, they won another International League championship and the Triple-A championship in 2023.